goetzpf/bash-dirstack/README.rst

       dsset [TAG]           : Initialize or use new directory stack file with tag TAG.
-                              If TAG is not given show thw current directory stack name. dssetlist             : List existing tags for dsset command.
+                              If TAG is not given show thw current directory stack name.
+                              If the stack file does not yet exist, the program asks for confirmation.
+The TAG is remembered globally in file "CONFIG" as new default for the directory stack file. dssetlist             : List existing tags for dsset command.

   Revert the last directory change: